A method of an on-demand beamsplitter for trapped-ion quantum computers: Results

-where $\omega$ and $\omega'$ are the frequency of the state $U_{\PS}$ acts on.
-We note that the kets are labeled from the right while the parameters of the two-mode gates in Eqs. \eqref{eq:Smatrix_phase_shift_definition}, \eqref{eq:unitary_FC_2modes}, \eqref{eq:unitary_iFC_2modes}, and \eqref{eq:unitary_phase_shift_2modes} are labeled from the left.
+where $\omega$ and $\omega'$ are the frequencies of the states $U_{\PS}$ acts on.
+We note that the kets are labeled from the right while the parameters of the two-mode gates in equations \eqref{eq:Smatrix_phase_shift_definition}, \eqref{eq:unitary_FC_2modes}, \eqref{eq:unitary_iFC_2modes}, and \eqref{eq:unitary_phase_shift_2modes} are labeled from the left.
 We also note that the phase-shift gate can be constructed by sequentially applying $\FC$ and $i\FC$, e.g.,

+Because the phase in equation \eqref{eq:PS_equals_iFCandFC} is acquired through cyclic and non-adiabatic evolution, it contains the geometric phase known as the Aharonov--Anandan (AA) phase \cite{AharonovAnandan1987, Zhang2023}.
+The AA phase is obtained by subtracting the dynamical phase $-\hbar^{-1}\int_0^T dt\braket{\psi_k(t)|H(t)|\psi_k(t)}$ from the total phase $-(\phi_a+\phi_b)(k+1/2)$, where $T$ is the duration of $U_{\PS_0}(\phi_a+\phi_b)$ and $\ket{\psi_k(t)}$ is obtained by evolving $\ket{\psi_k(0)}=\ket{k;\omega_h}$ under the Hamiltonian of the TDHO $H(t)$.
+We note that the phase relevant in the on-demand beamsplitter does not coincide with the AA phase because the IF is defined with respect to the memory frequency as in equation \eqref{eq:final_result_interaction_frame}, i.e., the phase $-\omega_h(k+1/2) T$ should be subtracted from the total phase in equation \eqref{eq:PS_equals_iFCandFC}.